Language selection

 This memorandum outlines and explains the Canada Border Services Agency's (CBSA) reassessment policy with respect to the following situations:

-1. The subject of this memorandum is the reassessment period for which importers must correct their declarations of origin, tariff classification, and value for duty after identifying or receiving specific information that gives them reason to believe that their previous declarations are incorrect.
+1. The subject of this memorandum is the reassessment period for which importers must correct their declarations of origin, tariff classification, or value for duty after identifying or receiving specific information that gives them reason to believe that their previous declarations are incorrect.

 3. In accordance with section 32.2 of the Act, an importer, an owner of goods, or an authorized person (hereafter referred to as "the importer") is required to correct a declaration of origin, tariff classification, or value for duty within 90 days after having reason to believe that the declaration is incorrect.
 This obligation applies to a correction that would result in either money payable to the CBSA or is revenue neutral.

-4. "Reason to believe" occurs when specific information was considered to be available to the importer to indicate that an origin, tariff classification, or value for duty declaration was incorrect.
-For more information on "reason to believe", refer to Memorandum D11-6-6, "Reason to Believe" and Self-adjustments to Declarations of Origin, Tariff Classification, and Value for Duty.
+4. Reason to believe occurs when specific information was considered to be available to the importer indicating that an origin, tariff classification, or value for duty declaration was incorrect.
+For more information on reason to believe, refer to Memorandum D11-6-6: Reason to Believe and corrections to the declaration of origin, tariff classification or value for duty.

 5. Subsection 32.2(4) of the Act specifies that an importer's obligation to make a correction in respect of imported goods ends four years after the goods have been accounted for under subsection 32(1), (3), or (5).

-7. Pursuant to section 59 of the Act, an officer may re-determine or further re-determine the origin, tariff classification, and/or value for duty of imported goods at any time within four years after the date of the determination, or within such further time as may be prescribed.
+7.Pursuant to section 59 of the Act, an officer may re-determine or further re-determine the origin, tariff classification, and/or value for duty of imported goods at any time within four years after the date of the determination, or within such further time as may be prescribed.

-Time Limit Under Section 32.2 of the Customs Act
+Time limit under section 32.2 of the Customs Act

-9. Where the importer did not have specific information at the time of accounting to indicate that a declaration was incorrect, "reason to believe" will occur on the date that the importer obtains specific information or is informed in writing of the necessary requirements to correctly account for the goods.
+9. Where the importer did not have specific information at the time of accounting to indicate that a declaration was incorrect, reason to believe will occur on the date that the importer obtains specific information or is informed in writing of the necessary requirements to correctly account for the goods.
 The 90-day time period to make a correction to a declaration begins on the date the specific information is received by the importer.

-11. From the date that an NCR or an advance ruling is issued, the importer will be required to declare all future importations in accordance with that ruling as it becomes the importer's specific information providing "reason to believe".
+11. From the date that an NCR or an advance ruling is issued, the importer will be required to declare all future importations in accordance with that ruling as it becomes the importer's specific information providing reason to believe.

-Correction to a Declaration for a Period Before the Date of Specific Information
+Correction to a declaration for a period before the date of specific information

 12. When dealing with goods covered by a free trade agreement, an importer may be required to make a correction to a declaration for the period before the date that they have specific information because of obligations regarding importations under that free trade agreement.

-14. For imported goods that are subject to retroactive amendments to the price paid or payable, an importer may be required to make corrections to declarations made before the date of the specific information.
-In situations where an agreement in writing was in effect at time of importation to later reduce the price paid or payable of imported goods and the price reduction subsequently occurs, a correction made under the authority of section 32.2 of the Act is necessary if the importer is provided with specific information giving reason to believe that a declaration of value for duty is incorrect, and the correction would be revenue neutral.
+14. For imported goods that are the subject of retroactive amendments to the price paid or payable, an importer may be required to make corrections to declarations made before the date of the specific information.
+In situations where an agreement in writing was in effect at the time of importation to later reduce the price paid or payable of imported goods and the price reduction subsequently occurs, a correction made under the authority of section 32.2 of the Act is necessary if the importer is provided with specific information giving reason to believe that a declaration of value for duty is incorrect, and the correction would be revenue neutral.
 An importer may elect to pursue a refund of duties under the authority of paragraph 74(1)(e) of the Act if the price reduction would result in a decrease of value for duty.

-Reassessment Period for Importers who are not the Subject of a Trade Compliance Verification
+Reassessment period for importers who are not the subject of a trade compliance verification

 16. An importer who conducts an internal audit or review, or engages a third party to do so, may become aware of incorrect declarations.
-In this case, the audit or review report may be considered to be the specific information that gives the importer "reason to believe", provided that:
+In this case, the audit or review report may be considered to be the specific information that gives the importer reason to believe, provided that:

-17. For an internal report to be considered to be specific information that gives "reason to believe", the report must be based on an audit or review of the importer's activities to ensure that the goods have been correctly accounted for.
+17. For an internal report to be considered to be specific information that gives reason to believe, the report must be based on an audit or review of the importer's activities to ensure that the goods have been correctly accounted for.
 The written report must provide a detailed account of the issue that was examined, the scope of the review, and a clear description of the errors found in the customs accounting documents.
 In addition, all conclusions and required corrections must be clearly explained and supported by the specific legislative provisions.

 18. Where all previous conditions are met, importers will not be required to make a correction to a declaration before the date of the internal report.
 Importers will only be required to account for the goods according to the recommendations of the internal report on a going forward basis.